sandeepsajan0/go_web_app/README.md

 4. Able to store session on url: `/login` and can test session username on url: `/login/session`.

 5. Implemented the login and register feature.
-Session will be stored only for 1 min(you can change the maxAge).
+Session will be stored only for 10 min(you can change the maxAge).
 Comments feature can be used only after login.

+6. Structurize the whole code in modules models, session, routes, middleware.
+Add static/css file.

 ## Installation:

 Clone the repository and run `go run main.go` inside the repo folder.

+You also need to start redis server on its default port `:6379`.

 * Feel free to add more features and make more easy for beginners.